 Arrange inland haulage of the cargo from/to the customers’ premises and port as required

-have thorough knowledge of over/cross border cargo movement
+have a thorough knowledge of over/cross border cargo movement,

-A NVOCC may be defined as an entity that provides ocean freight services as a “carrier” albeit it may be with or without own or operated vessels.
+An NVOCC may be defined as an entity that provides ocean freight services as a “carrier,” albeit with or without own or operated vessels.

-NVOCC issues their own House Bill of Lading as a “carrier” and in doing so undertakes the responsibilities of a carrier subject to of course the terms, conditions and liabilities of their bill of lading.
+NVOCC issues its own House Bill of Lading as a “carrier” and, in doing so, undertakes the responsibilities of a carrier subject to, of course, the terms, conditions, and liabilities of their bill of lading.

-Apart from obtaining a license from the FMC, NVOCC operators also have to file a tariff prior to operation in the USA.
+Apart from obtaining a license from the FMC, NVOCC operators also have to file a tariff before operation in the USA.

-Issues their own bill of lading which may or may not be based on any global standard.
+Issues their bill of lading may or may not be based on any global standard.

-Acts as carrier to the shippers and shipper to the carriers
+Acts as a carrier to the shippers and shipper to the carriers

 Uses shipping lines containers and does not own or operate containers

-Some of the big NVOCCs own and operate their own fleet of containers
+Some of the big NVOCCs own and operate their fleet of containers

-Some of the big freight forwarders own and operate their own warehouses as a value-added service to their other shipping services
+Some big freight forwarders own and operate their warehouses as a value-added service to their other shipping services.

-Do not generally own and operate their own warehouses, however there are some big NVOCCs who also double up as freight forwarders (Expeditors International for example)
+They do not generally own and operate their warehouses; however, some big NVOCCs also double up as freight forwarders (Expeditors International, for example)

-There are several freight forwarder networks around the world who co-operate as network partners on an exclusive or non-exclusive basis in handling cargo all over the world
+Several freight forwarder networks worldwide co-operate as network partners on an exclusive or non-exclusive basis in handling cargo all over the world.

-Some of the big NVOCCs appoint agents at various ports pretty much like how shipping lines appoint agents at various ports to handle their commercial and operational requirements, especially those that own and operate containers
+Some of the big NVOCCs appoint agents at various ports, like how shipping lines appoint agents at multiple ports to handle their commercial and operational requirements, especially those that own and operate containers.

 May act as an agent for NVOCC